The Elder Scrolls V: Skyrim map size

 High fantasy MMORPGs are often known for their sophisticated graphics, immersive gameplay, and graphics.
 Black Desert Online is no exception to this rule.
 Developed by Korean video game developer Pearl Abyss, Black Desert Online was originally and initially only released in Asia in early 2019, and it wasn’t released to the world until 2020.

-The gameplay of Black Desert Online incorporates elements of manual aiming and free movement that are often found in 3rd-person shooters.
+The gameplay of Black Desert Online incorporates elements of manual aiming and free movement that are often found in third-person shooters.
 Still, the game also incorporates housing, fishing, farming, and trading elements that add to the immersive nature of the game itself.
 It was met with generally positive reviews and has amassed a player base of 30 million as of September 2020!

 Tom Clancy's Ghost Recon Wildlands map size